Migrant woman searches for husband who has vanished, a common occurrence as men struggle to find jobs

 The disappearance

-The last morning Juma saw her husband, she said they woke up early in the shelter and he teased her that she was going to be late for her work shift at Mariano’s.
+On May 25, the last morning Juma saw her husband, she said they woke up early in the shelter and he teased her that she was going to be late for her work shift at Mariano’s.
 She put on an apron and he passed her a pair of socks and $2 for the bus, she said.

-Mashiant panhandled outside Mariano’s with their family while Juma worked inside.
-He told his kids to wait while he got new shoes.
-He put his hood up and walked past the dumpsters.
-He hasn’t been seen since.
+Then, as Juma worked inside the store, her husband panhandled outside with the couple’s 15-year-old son, 19-year-old daughter and 6-month-old grandchild.
+A little before 8:30 a.m., he told the teens he was going to buy some new shoes.

 When Juma got back from her shift, she and her children waited.
 He always came back, she said.
 But hours passed and there was no sign of him.
 She filed a police report the next day.